david22swan/content-and-tooling-team/content/blog/updates/2022-09-30-status-update.md

 title: "2022-09-30: Content & Tooling Team Status Update"
 ---

+## It's Fishy Friday 🐟

+Hello!
+How is everyone?
+It feels like ages since my last post.

+In my house Fridays are known as 'Fishy Fridays'.
+It came from my daughters school because one of the meal options on Fridays is fish and chips (🤷) and kind of stuck.

+Here are a few highlights from our week:

+### puppet-strings

+The ci for `puppet-strings` has now been moved to GitHub actions and the existing travis integration has been removed.
+In addition, some time was spent aligning the project with our current standards.
+This meant lots of fun with Rubocop and spec tests.
+You can see the work in [this pr][this-pr].

+The goal is to work through all of our [supported tooling][supported-tooling] and carry out similar tasks.

+The icing on the cake was the contributions from [danielparks][danielparks].
+Big shout out and thank you for helping us move the project forward.

+### puppet-module-gems

+[David][david] has been investigating the removal of `puppet-module-gems` from our modules.
+Our hope is that by removing this layer of abstraction we can make module development easier and remove any confusing version constraints.

+### Hacktoberfest

+The month of October is Hacktoberfest for many open source communities.
+This year the CaT team are excited to be participating so keep your eyes open for modules and tools repositories with the `hacktoberfest` topic!

+Alternatively, you can check out [this page][hacktoberfest] to see all of the Puppet repositories that will be participating.

+That's all from me.
+Enjoy your weekends.

+See you soon!

 ## Community Contributions

 We'd like to thank the following people in the Puppet Community for their contributions over this past week: